ArwebTeam/arbase/README.md

 # Backwards compatibility

 - The removal of an attribute causes it to simply be ignored on verification, so attributes can be safely deleted
+  - Note that all elements that do not contain at least one valid attribute are ignored.
+But this shouldn't be an issue since they are obsoleted in that case, except if the creation is followed by edits that do introduce valid elements)
 - The change of an ACL initial/fixed set could invalidate entries if not done carefully
 - Same goes for the removal of a complete ACL
 - The addition of an ACL usually doesn't change anything